miriam-goldman/microSLAM/README.md

 Inputs are usually two dataframes:

-1) gene data: a dataframe containing information about the genes present within a bacterial species, filtered to those that are for instance less than 90% present across samples. read in example data which in this case is simulated example output from MIDAS v3.
+1) Gene data: a dataframe containing information about the genes from a species' pangenome that are present versus absent in each sample (host), typically filtered to remove core genes (e.g., omiting genes that are more than 90% present across samples).
+Gene presence/absence can be estimated with bioiformatics tools, such as MIDAS.
 This will be a samples by genes matrix and must contain the column sample_name to indicate the sample name.
+Users will read in gene data from a file, in this example simulated gene presence/absence.
 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/genes.png" width=400>

-2) a metadata matrix of samples by covariates and the phenotype of interest in this case y, sample names should match gene data or be filtered to match on a species by species basis.
+2) Metadata: a matrix of samples by covariates and the phenotype of interest in this case y, sample names should match gene data or be filtered to match on a species by species basis.
 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/metadata.png" width=400>

 Example of how to import data shown below.
 These data are simulated output from MIDAS 3, and associated simulated metadata.
 These data were modeled to have a strain that is correlated with the phenotype y, and a strain that is uncorrelated as well as 3 genes that are more associated to y than the phenotype.
 Age was randomly simulated to be a covariate.